GTPB/ARANGS16/docs/2016-05-11/mindmap/Worksheet.md

 - Go to the homepage of your repository on GitHub
 - Click the button "New pull request".
 My repo is the "base fork", you are the "head fork", and we are only comparing the master branches.
+- Click the button "Create pull request".
+Give it a useful title and description.
+Click "Create ..."

+Once I've managed to merge in all the different pull requests all the mind maps will have ended up in the same folder in the upstream repository.
+If you are interested in finding out how other people's minds work (or you want to compare notes) you can then merge these changes back into your local repo so you have all the different mind maps locally.